lvchengli/vue-toy/README.md

 - [x] add scheduler to custom effect exec (ex: delay and combine effect)
 - [x] add computed to lazy compute effectFn, store computed in WeakMap, store value in Map.
 - [x] add watch, which can watch obj's modify or a getter function trigger, calc newValue and oldValue, pass to cb.
+- [x] add immediate option to watch's third param, can trigger cb immediately.
+- [x] add onInvalidate param on watch cb's third param, can tell old watch's cb there is a new trigger so it's invalidate now.

 ## note